TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 * Language: legal terms - [Legal/Regulation](#legalregulation)
 * Purpose: to invite the reader to an event/action - [Invitation](#invitation)
 * Purpose: literary purpose - the main purpose is to give pleasure to the reader (and the text is not in a form of verses or a script) - [Prose](#prose)
+* Form and purpose: a short informal comment-like message that the user published on a platform to announce to the public his/her request/offer - [Small Ad](#small-ad)

 If not, continue to the Decision Tree below.